How To Practice Healthy Compromise In A Relationship

 What is compromise in a relationship?

 Compromise is a term that can be frequently used in conversations about relationships, but what does it mean?
-The Merriam-Webster dictionary generally defines the verb “compromise” as “to come to agreement by mutual concession.”
-In other words, when you compromise on something, you and the other person typically agree to meet in the middle.
+The Merriam-Webster dictionary defines the verb "compromise" as "to come to an agreement by mutual concession."
+In other words, when you compromise on something, you and the other person may agree to meet in the middle.

 Even in romantic relationships, partners may not agree on everything.
 They may have different opinions on something as simple as what movie to watch or something as important as where to live or how many children to have.
 Compromise can be a way to manage these disagreements when they arise.
 Below are some examples of what this might look like: